Please note that this article contains affiliate links, read disclosures here.

 The Bottom Line

-Now that you have the 4-step financial survival guide + a few non-financial considerations you will be well-prepared should you face an unexpected job loss.
+Now that you have the 4-step financial survival guide + a few non-financial considerations you’ll be well-prepared should you face an unexpected job loss.

 You got this!